sanderux/qgc-user-guide/en/README.md

 # QGroundControl User Guide

-*QGroundControl* provides full flight control and vehicle setup for PX4 or ArduPilot powered vehicles.
+_QGroundControl_ provides full flight control and vehicle setup for your Deltaquad.
 It provides easy and straightforward usage for beginners, while still delivering high end feature support for experienced users.

 **Key Features:**